 I enjoyed this so much and every day I wanted to join the pilgrims on their koras (spiritual walk) around the Jokhang Temple and just observe their beauty and devotion to Buddhism.

-Mostly in winter the days are very sunny, with an unbelievable blue sky and few clouds.
+Mostly in winter, the days are very sunny, with an unbelievable blue sky and a few clouds.

 Have I mentioned it is quite cold in the morning and evening already?
 But during the daytime the temperature is nice.

 But if you want to visit Lhasa at another time of the year, that’s also fine.
 Lhasa is a great destination to visit all year round!

 I definitely want to go back to explore more of the mountains and the villages outside Lhasa.
 The pictures my guide showed were stunning.
 But maybe it would be a good idea to go in another time of the year when it is slightly warmer.
 It is not even recommended to visit these remote areas during wintertime.

 The population of Tibet is estimated to be 6 million people.

 They primarily speak Tibetan languages and Chinese.
 The population is composed of several different ethnic groups and features distinctive regional traditions and dress.